Instructions to authors (updated June 2016)

 First-, second-, third- and fourth-order headings should be clearly distinguishable but not numbered.
 Generally, an original article should be structured as follows: introduction; methods-patients and methods-materials and methods-etc; results; discussion (conclusion may be used as a subheading in the discussion); acknowledgements; funding; disclosure; references.

 Supplementary material, such as a long list of collaborators who cooperated/contributed in the study, should be collected in an Appendix and placed after the Reference section.
 Material can alternatively be published online-only as Supplementary Data.
 If, however, co-authors listed in an appendix to the main article should appear as co-authors in Medline, please make sure that the appendix of names is included at the end of the main manuscript file, rather than as a supplementary file.
 Names published as Supplementary Material cannot be tagged as co-authors and will not appear in Medline.
+Multimedia formats, such as audio and video, can only be presented as online-only supplementary material.

 In the text, a reference identified by means of an author's name should be followed by the reference number in square brackets.
 When there are more than two authors, only the first author's name should be mentioned, followed by et al.